mbarron62/Fixes-from-the-Fallout-76-Fallout/README.md

 What type of box testing is this - Black Box Testing

-What type of testing should have be used to identify this bug
+What type of testing should have be used to identify this bug - Stress Testing - Stress Testing is used to answer the important question of at which point will my program break

 List the steps you would use to identify and test this particular bug